Professor Ewen Speed

 Biography

 Dr Ewen Speed is Professor of Medical Sociology in the School of Health and Social Care.
 He has research interests in health policy, particularly in the area of citizenship and the UK National Health Service.
 He is also interested in critical approaches to understanding engagement and involvement in healthcare, and in critical approaches to psychology and psychiatry.
-He is a member of the National Institute of Health Research East of England Applied Research Collaboration, contributing directly to the Inclusive Involvement in Research for Practice Led Health and Social Care theme and is Implementation Lead for this theme.
-He is also a trustee of the Foundation for the Sociology of Health and Illness.
+He is a member of the National Institute of Health Research East of England Applied Research Collaboration, where he is deputy lead for the Inclusive Involvement in Research for Practice theme.
+He is also a trustee of the Foundation for the Sociology of Health and Illness where he is chair of the Mildred Blaxter Fellowship awards panel.
+He is an Associate Editor of the recently established OA Journal of Critical Public Health.
+He is also currently a member of the review panel of the Research Council of Finland.

 Qualifications